© 2025 WYSO

 What are the key things I should know about federal funding for public broadcasting?

 • The Corporation for Public Broadcasting (CPB) is an independent nonprofit that distributes federal dollars (an average of $1.60 per American annually) to local stations.
 That money is used to invest in programming and services according to each community’s needs.
+NPR and PBS themselves receive 1% or less of their funding directly from the CPB.

-• About 8% of WYSO's annual funding comes from the CPB–that’s about $300,000 per year.
+• About 8% of WYSO's annual funding came from the CPB–that’s about $300,000 for our current fiscal year, which began July 1, 2025.

 • CPB funding allows public media stations to pool resources towards satellite interconnection, emergency alert systems, music licensing and development of educational programs, all of which would be too expensive for stations to do on their own.